 Your lamb chops should be medium-rare at this internal temperature.

-If you prefer your lamb chops to be medium or well done, I recommend baking them for an additional 5 to 10 minutes.
+However, if you prefer your lamb chops to be medium or well done, I recommend baking them for an additional 5 to 10 minutes.

-Then use the same pan on top of the stove to saute your minced shallots.
+Then, use the same pan on top of the stove to sauté your minced shallots.

 But be sure to use pot holders because the pan handle will be very hot!